 - Find at least 3 members that share your interest in being part of your club.

-- Talk with any CCC faculty or staff that is interested in being an Adviser to your club.
+- Talk with any SUNY Corning Community College faculty or staff that is interested in being an Adviser to your club.

 - Register your club with your club's mission statement and officer & Adviser names.